jlink/property-based-testing-in-kotlin/docs/README.md

 jqwik's Kotlin support has one big disadvantage: It's not fully multi-platform.
 Since jqwik makes heavy use of Java's reflection mechanisms, it's bound to the JVM and Android platforms.
-Thus it's worthwhile to have a short look at a really platform-independent contender:
+Thus, it's worthwhile to have a short look at a really platform-independent contender:
 [Kotest](https://kotest.io/docs/proptest/property-based-testing.html)

 Unlike jqwik (or JUnit) Kotest does not use annotations to mark test and property functions.